-Ensure the spaces in which we hold experiences and the people with which we partner align with our values and our mission, and embrace women no matter (though not limited to) their gender expression, sexual orientation, race, ethnicity, religion, creed, disability, nationality or place of origin, age
+Ensure the spaces in which we hold experiences and the people with which we partner align with our values and our mission, and embrace people no matter (though not limited to) their gender expression, sexual orientation, race, ethnicity, religion, creed, disability, nationality or place of origin, age, marital status, parental status

-Hold our partners/clients accountable for the work they come to us to do through measurable outcomes analyzed through partner/client impact surveys and quarterly reviews
+Hold our partners, sponsors, and clients accountable for the work they come to us to do through measurable outcomes analyzed through partner, sponsor, and client impact surveys and quarterly reviews